What is brand trust?

 When every touchpoint tells the same story, buyers know what to expect.
 That predictability builds trust.

-Did you know 54% of customers say they don't trust brands?
-Transparency seems like an obvious essential in any brand strategy, but it's often easier in theory than it is in practice.
+According to a Marketing Week survey, 54% of customers say they don't trust brands.
+Transparency seems like an obvious essential in any brand strategy, but it's often easier in theory than in execution.
 You must be transparent, both in your brand messaging and your interactions with prospects and customers, even when it's difficult.

 Transparency builds trust when you follow through consistently.
-Here's what that looks like in practice:
+Here's what that looks like:

 Set clear expectations: Tell buyers what to expect before, during, and after the sale.
 Don't oversell features or timelines.